arunrayini/cis6930fa24-assignment0/README.md

-The following outlines the key components of the project cis6930fa24-assignment0 main.py                        - Main script to fetch and format data teststest_main.py              -Unit tests for the core functions README.md                      - Documentation for the project setup.py                       -Configuration for packaging the project Pipfile                        -Environment and dependency management file
+The following outlines the key components of the project cis6930fa24-assignment0 main.py                        - Main script to fetch and format data tests                          -Unit tests for the core functions README.md                      - Documentation for the project setup.py                       -Configuration for packaging the project Pipfile                        -Environment and dependency management file